Rufus For Real

 Tips & Tricks

-A few simple tips will help you get juicy hamburger steaks and a rich, flavorful mushroom gravy every single time.
+A few simple tips will help you get juicy hamburger steaks and a rich, flavorful mushroom brown gravy every single time.

 • Be Gentle: Don’t manhandle the patties.
 Mix lightly and form them just enough to hold together.